TheWeirdDev/nautilus-send-to-bluetooth/readme.md

 # nautilus-send-to-bluetooth

-Simple way to send files to bluetooth device using nautilus file manager
+Simple way to send files to bluetooth devices using nautilus file manager

-# Install in ArchLinux
+# Install on ArchLinux
 use this command to install it from AUR:

 ```bash